 How to Properly Deal with Negative Online Reviews

 Almost 80% of adult Internet users in the United States read online reviews before deciding to visit a store or make a purchase.
-Which means, positive reviews are a great tool to attract customers to your business.
+This means positive reviews are a great tool to attract customers to your business and negative reviews on the other hand can really hurt the bottom line!

-However, there are still a lot of small business owners that choose to ignore online review sites because they are simply scared of receiving bad reviews.
-There is nothing to worry about if this applies to you, as research show that only one in 25 business owners get impacted by a negative online review.
+That said, there are still a lot of small business owners who choose to ignore online review sites or responding to reviews because they are simply scared of dealing with bad reviews.
+There could be a concern as research shows that one in 25 business owners gets impacted by a negative online review and that number continues to grow.
+Keeping in mind that 83% of consumers say online reviews influence their decisions.

 The chances of getting affected negatively are low, but it can happen.
 If a customer criticizes you online, how should you react?